 - Pay attention to your self-talk.
 Make a point of saying nice things to yourself.

-- Add more self-care into your routine.
+- Add more self-care to your routine.

 - Give yourself a hug or a pat on the back regularly.